sensu/sensu-docs-legacy/source/docs/0.20/configuration.md

 ## Example Sensu Configuration {#example-sensu-configuration}

-The following is an example Sensu check definition, a JSON configuration file located at `/etc/sensu/config.json`.
-This Sensu configuration provides Sensu with information it needs to communicate with other Sensu services.
+The following is an example Sensu configuration snippet, a JSON configuration file located at `/etc/sensu/config.json`.
+This Sensu configuration snippet provides Sensu with information it needs to communicate with other Sensu services.

 ~~~json
 {